 Overheating brake pads

-The third recall is exclusive to the 2019 Ford Fiesta and involves brake caliper seal contamination.
+The third recall is exclusive to the 2019and involves brake caliper seal contamination.
 Per the automaker, the subcompact car may have been exposed to incorrectly labeled fluids during production.
 The exposure could produce a brake caliper leak, which in turn, may reduce brake functions and cause pads to overheat.
 Both cases increase the risk of a crash.

 Only 2,624 cars are involved in this recall, and Ford said just 50 of them have been delivered to customers.
 The rest are still sitting at dealerships and will be fixed prior to sale.
 The fix will see technicians flush the current brake fluid and replace brake calipers free of charge.